mostazomarc/PaginationApplication/README.md

 >
 > You'll need to have `make` installed on your machine
 >
-> ALL COMMANDS MUST BE EXECCUTED IN THE ROOT DIRECTORY!
+> ALL COMMANDS MUST BE EXECUTED IN THE ROOT DIRECTORY!

 To build all the source code targets:
 ```sh